sherrischeer/UX-Design/README.md

 # User Interface (UI) Design

-UI Design falls under the **Ideate phase** of the design process.
-It is a part of the UX design process, but the goal is different.
+UI Design can fall under multiple phases of the of the design process, although generally seen in the **ideate and prototype phases** It is a part of the UX design process, but the goal is different.

 #### The UI Designer is responsible for transferring the products research, content and layout into an attractive, guiding, responsive experience for the users.
 It is a digital, visual part of the process.